HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART3.md

 - when you have power without responsiblity, that is a recipe for a bad governance

-- movies have time pressure as essense just like water and sky have blue as essense
+- movies have time pressure as essence just like water and sky have blue as essence

 - walk (create manufacturing assembly line) -> run (create components) -> sprint (create own branding)